Kalyuzhny/RunnerApp/Readme.md

 ### Domain
 I enjoy running a lot.
 That's the reason I choose this domain.
 An application consist of 2 sub-domains:
-- Runner - incapsulate data for different people who likes running.
+- Runner - incapsulates data for different people who likes running.
-- Tournament - incapsulate data for different tournaments, including their participants (runners).
+- Tournament - incapsulates data for different tournaments, including their participants (runners).

 ### Architecture definition
 Solution consist of 2 microservices build with DDD practices with clearly separated  bounded context: Runner and Tournament.